 Okay, before we lose the narritive thread - lets get back to the Super Cub....

+Thanks James, we appreciate the input and do eventually add new planes based on reader requests so I'll put it on the list of things to maybe some day get around to.
+If anyone else has a plane they'd like to see featured on this website, please let us know here.
 So, just a couple of comments in response to James' post.
 First off - Canadians make great bush planes.
 (Go Canada!)
 Second, it will take more than one vote from one reader to get a plane featured on this site, so if the rest of ya'll agree with James, say so and if you disagree - say so.
-This is where you go to do
+This is where you go to do that.

 Okay, before we turn back to the Super Cub, and since we are on the RA RA Canada theme - I will politely ask all Canadian aviators to see the post about the Canandian aviation television show which is featured on the Beaver page, if you are interested in maybe getting on television.
 Thought maybe some of you folks would appreciate an opportunity to show off.
 Or maybe you'd rather be flying your Super Cub....